One of our most frequently asked questions is “Can I use the transparent OLED with a Raspberry Pi?” The answer is a resounding Yes!

 The code below will give you a hello world, just run it on the RPi.

 Luma.OLED has a whole host of examples that can be downloaded from their github.

 from luma.core.interface.serial import i2c from luma.core.render import canvas from luma.oled.device import ssd1309 serial = i2c(port=1, address=0x3C) device = ssd1309(serial) with canvas(device) as draw: draw.rectangle(device.bounding_box, outline="white", fill="black") draw.text((30, 40), "Hello World", fill="white")

 I Don’t Have a Soldering Iron (or want to use SPI)

 That’s fine!
 You can use SPI.

 If changing the interface on the breakout board isn’t an option, change the code to use SPI instead.
-Just import “spi” instead of “i2c”, define serial as “spi”.
+Make sure SPI is enabled on your Pi.
+Then import “spi” instead of “i2c” and define serial as “spi(device=0,port=0)”.

 Bringing up Other OLEDs on Raspberry Pi

 The luma.OLED library interfaces with many OLED controllers (SSD1306, SSD1309, SSD1322, SSD1325, SSD1327, SSD1331, SSD1351, SSD1362, SH1106, and WS0010), so with a few adjustments (changing the device define to match your display’s controller, and having a compatible breakout board) this tutorial can be used for many of our OLED displays.

 Bonus good news on the breakout board front!
 This generic breakout board simplifies creating a breakout board for any display.